 Always a bridesmaid

 However, despite my romantic ambitions, I have never been in a relationship that has made its way to a proposal.
 Instead, I have always been the bridesmaid.
 I have been counting lately exactly how many weddings I have attended.
 The answer is 32 which is quite a lot!
 This actually includes weddings of people that I have just met in the street in Asia and who have invited me along to celebrate too.
-Even so, I have actually been a bridesmaid 7 times.
-I feel like this must be some sort of record.
+Even so, I have been a bridesmaid 7 times wearing different dresses.
+Although, for some reason, I have never had a chance to wear a convertible bridesmaid dress.
+Still, I feel like this must be some sort of record.
 And I don’t feel too ashamed to say next time, I hope to be the bride!

 The big day and beyond

 There wasn’t much to do in Iceland growing up, so I pretty much had the whole of my future wedding day planned from the age of 9.
 From my dress to the cake and even ideas for funky Wedding Photography, it was all recorded in a pink and fluffy notebook.
 So, if I was to get engaged now, depending on the guy’s opinion, there probably would not be a huge amount to actually get done!
 But the one thing I always neglected to think about was the honeymoon.

 However, now that I have got almost 6 months of travelling under my belt, I have a vast knowledge of exactly what I should like to do on my honeymoon.
 I would like to vary up three different themes!
 Sea and beach, culture and people and food!